RP

 Look for

-Anchovy fillets, minced to a paste should match the method cue
+Anchovy fillets, minced to a paste should look ready

 Croutons continue to crisp as they cool, so pull them when they are golden but not dark.